-We amortize the costs we incur to obtain debt financing over the contractual life of the related debt using the effective interest method for non-revolving debt and the straight-line method for revolving debt.
+We amortize the costs we incur to obtain debt financing over the contractual life of the related debt using the straight-line method for our senior secured revolving credit facility.
 The amortization expense is included in interest expense, net of interest income in our statement of operations.
 Unamortized debt issuance costs attributable to our revolving credit facility are included as a component of other non-current assets.